marinacor1/Marina_corona/20160315-marina-corona-m1.markdown

 * I co-ran a Group Retro
 * I went to the Hack Design's Meetup for Universal Mind with the Hack Design team
+* I went to a Denver.rb meetup with a group of Turingers
 * I organized a happy hour for 1602 Echo at the end of Echo
 * I helped work the Turing booth at the TFA Summit
 * I was the 'head' of Goldberg Posse and organized daily meetings